ronoel/bolt-protocol/README.md

 These functions are sponsored by the Bolt Protocol operator, allowing users to pay fees in sBTC instead of STX.
 All sponsored functions must be submitted through the Bolt API.

-> Note: The minimum fee accepted by the protocol is 10 satoshis.
->
 > [See example implementation](cookbook/transfer-stacks-to-stacks.md)

 ### Transfer Function Matrix